12 DIY Entryway Boot Tray Ideas

 Photo: Courtesy of Instructables

 Instead of using rocks to help boots drain, use seashells!
-This DIYer used a $1 mat and lined it with shells and sand dollars from her collection, along with a few rocks to fill in the space for a boot mat tray.
+This DIYer used a $1 mat and lined it with shells and sand dollars from her collection, along with a few rocks to fill in the space for a ocean-inspired boot mat.

 Photo: Courtesy of A Place 2 Call Home